Lumi-supercomputer/LUMI-training-materials/docs/1day-20230509/04_Software_stack.md

     so any software compiled with an MPI library that requires UCX, or any other distributed memory model build on top of UCX, will not work on LUMI, or at least not work efficiently as there might be a fallback path to TCP communications.
--   Even intro-node interprocess communication can already cause problems as there are three different kernel extensions that provide more efficient interprocess messaging than the standard Linux mechanism.
+-   Even intra-node interprocess communication can already cause problems as there are three different kernel extensions that provide more efficient interprocess messaging than the standard Linux mechanism.
 Many clusters use **knem** for that but on LUMI **xpmem** is used.
 So software that is not build to support xpmem will also fall back to the default mechanism or fail.